 All companies, whether active or dormant, must prepare an annual confirmation statement at least once every 12 months.
-This document replaced the annual return on 30th June 2016.
 The purpose of a confirmation statement is to provide a snapshot of important company details at a certain date (the ‘confirmation date’).
 Companies House uses this information to confirm the details held and displayed on public record.
 The statement is used to verify the following data:

 - Name and registered number of the business.

 - Registered office address.

 - Location of statutory records.

 - Details of shareholders or guarantors.